patrickbwarren/qgis-survex-import/README.md

 On clicking OK, vector layers are created to contain the legs and stations as desired.
 The CRS is requested for each layer if not picked up from the file.
-Some attributes are also imported (most usefully perhaps, names for stations).
+Some attributes are also imported (perhaps most usefully, names).

 There is one point to bear in mind.
 Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does